Notice to Patients

 All sugeries are be appointment only.
 Appointments are generally 10 minutes long and may be booked between Monday and Friday by calling into the Surgery or telephoning on the above number.

 Patients can register for Online Services, which allows you to book, cancel or change appointments online.
-Click here for more information
+For more information visit our Online Services page.

 Do plan ahead for non-urgent appointments by booking as far as possible in advance, as your usual doctor may not be available for several days.
 It should be noted that each of the doctors based at the surgery operates different appointment systems which, in some cases, restrict the number of days in advance that bookings can be booked.
 To keep the surgeries running as smoothly as possible, please remember the following points: